rchiaramo/path_tracer/README.md

 initially based on Ray Tracing in One Weekend.

-The backbone of this project is what I used to call WiW for Wgpu-Imgui-Winit (the frameworks I used to implement this), though the imgui crates needed are on my local machine as imgui hasn't upgraded to the latest Winit version as yet.
+The backbone of this project is what I used to call WiW for Wgpu-Imgui-Winit (the frameworks I used to implement this).
+I have upgraded to the latest version of wpgu, imgui, and winit, and all are working.

 I'm currently only rendering the final scene is RTiOW, though I used a BVH implemented with the SAH.
 I'm also trying to clock the megakernel (compute only)